ZataLove-JP-Kohaku/Hitbox-indicator/README.md

 # Hitbox-indicator
-A browser extension to mod an online game.
-This program was created by combining footage from SmoothDude's videos.
+This mod changes the color of entity hitboxes in Miniblox.
+It was created based on the 'Combat Hitbox' in Minecraft.